kaesluder/task-list-api/ada-project-docs/wave_01.md

 Make sure to complete the tests for non-existing tasks to check that the correct response body is returned.

-### TODO Create a Task: Invalid Task With Missing Data
+### DONE Create a Task: Invalid Task With Missing Data

 #### Missing `title`